dsincl12/Tomato/README.md

 Tomato
 ======

 A simple Pomodoro application for Windows.
-The CustomLabel class enables anti-aliasing on labels and I used WindowsAPICodePack for showing progress in the taskbar icon area.
+The CustomLabel class enables anti-aliasing on labels and it uses the WindowsAPICodePack for showing progress in the taskbar icon area.